kalisio/kNotify/README.md

 ## Documentation

-The [kDocs](https://kalisio.gitbooks.io/kalisio/) are loaded with awesome stuff and tell you everything you need to know about using and configuring Kalisio.
+The [kDocs](https://kalisio.gitbooks.io/kalisio/) are loaded with awesome stuff and tell you everything you need to know about using and configuring it.

 ## Tests